Serviced Apartments Croydon

-With great transport links to central London, serviced apartments in Croydon are a great alternative to hotels due to their extra size, space and added style.
+With great transport links to central London, serviced apartments in Croydon are a great alternative to hotels due to their extra size, space, and added style.
 The popular South London borough of Croydon is an absolute delight to live in.
-With rare proximity to both countryside and seaside, one can expect anything and everything here.
+With rare proximity to both countryside and the seaside, one can expect anything and everything here.
 Ranked as one of the best areas in London, with lush parks to street art, lively night bustle to stuffed markets, Croydon has it all.
-As far as the convenience factor is concerned, being the closest to Central London, serviced apartments in Croydon comes with an added advantage of seamless connectivity to the rest of the city.
+As far as the convenience factor is concerned, being the closest to Central London, serviced apartments in Croydon come with an added advantage of seamless connectivity to the rest of the city.
 All these features collectively make it one of the best choices to live in to get an authentic taste of London.

 Some of the best serviced apartments near Croydon include: